gopiashokan/Industrial-Copper-Modeling-using-Machine-Learning/README.md

 - **Outliers Handling**: Outliers can significantly impact model performance.
 We tackle outliers in our data by using the Interquartile Range (IQR) method.
 This method involves identifying data points that fall outside the IQR boundaries and then converting them to values that are more in line with the rest of the data.
 This step aids in producing a more robust and accurate model.

-- **Wrong Delivery Date Handling**: In cases where some delivery Dates are precedes the item dates, we resolve this issue by calculating the difference and it's used to train a Random Forest Regressor model, which enables us to predict the corrected delivery date.
+- **Wrong Date Handling**: In cases where some delivery dates are precedes the item dates, we resolve this issue by calculating the difference and it's used to train a Random Forest Regressor model, which enables us to predict the corrected delivery date.
 This approach ensures that our dataset maintains data integrity and accuracy.

 **Exploratory Data Analysis (EDA) and Feature Engineering:**